 Winter is most definitely here and many of us may be looking at our gardens in dismay.
 Conditions have already been quite harsh this year so ensure you’re taking the necessary precautions to prevent avoidable damage.
 The New Year is the perfect time to complete any small garden jobs, have a clear out of any old or damaged items and also get your garden in tiptop shape for the new season!
 Here are a couple of things you can do to prepare your garden for the new growing season, prevent harm to plants and wildlife and a couple of beautiful houseplants that thrive during winter.Have a Tidy Up!-..

-We hate to be the bearer of bad news but summer is very nearly over… We know, we know, what summer?
-We’ve not exactly been blessed with the sunniest of climes over the last few months but here’s hoping for some late September sunshine!
-Sadly there is no time to sit here dreaming of an Indian summer because there is a lot of work to be done in the garden as the season changes.
+We hate to be the bearer of bad news but summer is very nearly over… Sadly there is no time to sit here dreaming of an Indian summer because there is a lot of work to be done in the garden as the season changes.
 Grab yourself a cuppa, get a pen and paper and let’s get planning for the gardening season!
 When does autumn start?First things first, let’s actually establish when autumn begins.
-There are two ways in which the se..
+There are two ways in which the seasons are defined - meteorologically and astronomically.
+The meteorological calendar is split into equal periods of three months: • September – November is autumn ..

 Hanging baskets are a welcomed addition to any front or back garden as they provide vibrant and valuable colour at eye level.
 They are a great, cost-effective way to add colour to small spaces or against drab walls and fences.
 They are relatively easy to create and maintain and they are perfect for both the summer and winter seasons - you will just plant different flowers accordingly.
 Firstly, you need to decide what type of hanging basket you want to use.
 There are three main types: • Rattan Baskets – attractive and normally have a plastic liner which helps water retention • Plast..